LLM-RankFusion: Mitigating Intrinsic Inconsistency in LLM-based Ranking: Addressing LLM-based Ranking Inconsistency

 \subsection{LLM Ranking Aggregation}

-In a passage ranking task, we can generate multiple proposed ranking lists using different ranking settings.
-These settings can include different sorting algorithms to build fully ranked lists from pairwise comparisons, as well as other factors like a specific LLM used for the preference query.
+In passage ranking, we can generate multiple proposed ranking lists using different ranking settings.
+These settings can include different sorting algorithms to build fully ranked lists from pairwise, setwise, or listwise comparisons, as well as other factors like a specific LLM used for the preference query.
 Given the inconsistency discussed in \ref{sec:preliminary}, we know that any configuration of these settings can result in noisy rank results.
-We cannot assume we know \textit{a priori} which proposed rank settings is the best, so choosing a single setting that will be affected the least by inconsistency is difficult.
+We cannot assume we know \textit{a priori} which proposed rank setting is the best, so choosing a single setting that will be affected the least by inconsistency is difficult.

 To address noisy ranked list proposals, we propose \rankfusion, a rank aggregation pipeline as shown in Algorithm \ref{alg:agg-pipeline}.
 Rank aggregation can address conflicting results by combining these results into a single, coherent ranking, limiting the effects of noisy settings.